Trichuris

-Trichuris, often referred to as whipworms (which typically refers to T. trichiura only in medicine, and to any other species in veterinary medicine), is a genus of parasitic worms from the roundworm family Trichuridae, which are helminths.
+Trichuris (synonym Trichocephalus), often referred to as whipworms or the silent serpent (which typically refers to T. trichiura only in medicine, and to any other species in veterinary medicine), is a genus of parasitic helminths from the roundworm family Trichuridae.
 The name whipworm refers to the shape of the worm; they look like whips with wider "handles" at the posterior end.
-The name Trichocephalus is sometimes used for this genus.

 Species

-The genus Trichuris includes over 20 species, which infect the large intestine of their host, including:
+The genus Trichuris includes over 70 species, which infect the large intestine of their host, including: